pvandyken/rsbids-benchmark/README.md

 # Benchmarks for BIDs indexers

 Benchmarks are calculated on the openly available [_HBN EO/EC task_ dataset](https://openneuro.org/datasets/ds004186/versions/2.0.0), consisting of 177,065 files, including metadata.
 All tasks are performed using a single core (relevant for `bids2table`, which can use multiple cores).
+Libaries were installed in Python 3.11.2.
 Each of the tasks are run 5 times.

 In the table, units are in parenthesis, results are listed as `mean ± std`.